gabesoft/trans/README.md

 ```
 => ``{ a: 2 }``

-Field names can contain dots like ``a.b.c`` to reach within nested objects.
+Field names can contain dots to reach within nested objects.

 ``` javascript
 trans({ a: { b: 1 } }).mapf('a.b', [ add, 1 ]).value();